-To provide you with a time for reflection and time to begin your assignments.
+To provide you with a time for reflection.
 The time in between also allows you to begin the process of setting yourself up as a doula in your local area.
 It means you will know the other women on the course for much longer than 5 days, and form friendships that we hope will be fruitful and supportive during your doula career.
-Sometimes the course is taught in 5 straight days because it suits the course participants better.
+Sometimes the course is taught in 5 straight days because it suits the course participants or facilitator better.
 We hope to be able to give you the choice.

 No. There are many doulas who started this work before having their own children – they successfully find clients and are sensitive, loving doulas.

 No, all we ask is passion, commitment and an open heart.

-t costs £700.
-If you need to pay in instalments, just choose this option on the booking page.
+It costs £700.
+If you need to pay in installments, just choose this option on the booking page.
 If you would like to discuss your circumstances and need extra support to begin your journey, please talk to us.